Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: `LEFT_ALT`

-### infoViewBeamConeAngle
+### infoViewBeamAngle

-The angle of the cone range used in info view strategy "Beam"
+The angle of the initialed cone used in info view strategy "Beam"

 Info of blocks within the given degree to player's slight vector will be shown, just like a flashlight